Compare & Save on Conveyancing Solicitors

 The conveyancing process can take anywhere between 3-8 weeks.

 Now is the time to start working on any necessary paperwork with your conveyancing solicitor.
 Don't forget to compare quotes to ensure you find a conveyancer who is professional and within your personal budget.
-It’s important to find someone like our Compare My Move partners who are regulated, fully-insured and with the correct qualifications, as the legal aspects to selling a house is crucial for a successful transaction.
+It’s important to find someone like our Compare My Move partners who are regulated, fully-insured and with the correct qualifications.
+This is due to the legal aspects to selling a house being crucial for a successful transaction.

 During the conveyancing process, the contract will be drawn up and altered until all parties are at an agreement.
-The buyer’s solicitor will conduct the appropriate conveyancing searches to ensure the property is in good condition and all the information is correct when passed onto the buyer.
+The buyer’s solicitor will conduct the appropriate conveyancing searches to ensure the property is in good condition and that the information passed on is correct.
 It would also be wise to sort out your mortgage at this stage.
 This process will take longer if you’re in a property chain and is where most of the delays can be expected.